Pork Noodle Bowls with Watermelon Salsa

 Grilled Pork Noodle Bowls With Watermelon Salsa

-This time of year turning on the oven is the last thing I want to do when it is time to make dinner.
+This time of year turning on the oven is the last thing I want to do.
 I love finding meals that I can put together easily without heating up the house.
 My go-to is firing up the grill, tossing on some meats, and serving it in a salad situation.
-That’s why I was happy to celebrate No Oven Summer with the National Pork Board!

-Today’s “salad situation” is a noodle bowl inspired by Vietnamese flavors.
-Rice noodles are a great no-cook option because you can just soak them in warm water until tender and the only real cooking can be on the grill.
+Today’s “salad situation” is a grilled pork noodle bowl inspired by Vietnamese flavors.
+Rice noodles are a great no-cook option.
+You can just soak them in warm water until tender and the only real cooking can be on the grill.

 As the noodles soak, make the simple pork marinade.
-All that is in here is fish sauce, lime juice, and sugar.
+Just fish sauce, soy sauce, lime juice, and sugar.

-I used pork shoulder steaks for this dish because they have lots of great fat to char up on the grill and cook pretty quickly.
-They also have a nice chew that adds the perfect texture to the dish.
+I used pork shoulder steaks for this dish.
+They have lots of great fat to char up on the grill and cook pretty quickly.
+There is also a nice chew that adds the perfect texture to the dish.
 You only want this to marinate for a couple hours max, or the lime juice will start to change the texture of the pork.

 For the topping I was inspired by nuoc cham, a Vietnamese dipping sauce that at its most basic is fish sauce, lime juice, and sugar.
-I combined this with a fresh watermelon salsa that had some jalapenos, mint, garlic, and shallots, and it ended up being an incredibly refreshing topping for the bowls that balanced sweet, savory, spicy, and sour.
+I combined this with a fresh watermelon salsa that had some jalapenos, mint, garlic, and shallots.
+It ended up being an incredibly refreshing topping for the bowls that balanced sweet, savory, spicy, and sour.

 I like to cube the watermelon perfectly but some might call this obsessive.

 The sugar in the marinade and marbled fat on the pork helps it char really nicely on the grill.
 Cook it on high heat for about 3-5 minutes per side, flipping often to get an even cook and char on the pork.
-Again because of the fat content, this cut of pork is forgiving and will still be juicy if you overcook it a little.
+This cut of pork is forgiving and will still be juicy if you overcook it a little.

 Slice it thin and reserve any juices that accumulate.